 On the first of each month, we email an employer disbursement report to benefit admins.
 The report lists all the previous month's individual transactions and claims so you can use it to reconcile the debits.

 You can change your commuter benefit elections at any time once your benefit is active.
 If this is your first enrollment and you've already submitted the amount, please reach out to our team at [email protected] to make the change.

 Changes must be submitted 2 days before the last of a month in order to take effect on the first day of the following month.
-For example, if you want changes to take effect May 1st, you must submit your change in Gusto by April 28th.
+For example, if you want changes to take effect May 1st, submit your change in Gusto by April 28th.

 You can cancel your commuter subscription at any time.
 If you have a current balance, you will have 90 days after you end the policy to submit claims for services incurred while the policy was active.
 After the 90 days, any remaining funds will be forfeited to the company and are not reimbursed—even if they were employee-funded.